Achievable logoAchievable logo

 Specialized Transduction

-In this type, when the phage DNA is excised from the bacterial chromosome, it carries a part of the bacterial DNA which was adjacent to it.
+In specialized transduction, when phage DNA is excised from the bacterial chromosome, it carries with it a portion of bacterial DNA that was adjacent to the phage insertion site.
 Seen in a lysogenic cycle.

 Transformation